Financial Statements 2019/20

 - any item of account which is alleged to be contrary to law; and

 - any matter in respect of which it is proposed that the auditor could make a public interest report under section 24 of, and paragraph 1 of schedule 7 to, the Local Audit and Accountability Act 2014.

-Objections should be addressed to the auditor, Mr Robin Baker of Grant Thornton UK LLP, Royal Liver Building, Liverpool, L3 1PS.
+Objections should be addressed to the auditor, Mr Michael Green of Grant Thornton UK LLP, 4 Hardman Square, Spinningfields, Manchester M3 3EB.

-More information is available to you on your rights with regard to the accounts in the Audit Commission document: council accounts, a guide to your rights.
+More information is available to you on your rights with regard to the accounts in the National Audit Office document: local authority accounts, a guide to your rights.
 This document refers to Council’s but all the information and rights set out in the publication also apply to the Police and Crime Commissioner and the Chief Constable.
 You can view this document, the Statement of Accounts and a quick, highly summarised version of the accounts by clicking on the links below.
 We can also send a printed copy of the accounts to you for a fee of £15.
-The 2017/18 audited accounts for the Commissioner are available in our document library on this website.
+The 2018/19 audited accounts for the Commissioner are available in our document library on this website.

 For the Police and Crime Commissioner’s accounts

 G Shearer, Chief Executive

 Carleton Hall, Penrith, CA10 2AU

 For information on the 2018/19 Audited Statement of Accounts please click here.